Baker Hughes (NYSE:BKR) Research Coverage Started at The Goldman Sachs Group

-Stock analysts at The Goldman Sachs Group assumed coverage on shares of Baker Hughes (NYSE:BKR) in a report issued on Thursday, Price Targets.com reports.
+Equities researchers at The Goldman Sachs Group started coverage on shares of Baker Hughes (NYSE:BKR) in a report issued on Wednesday, Benzinga reports.
 The firm set a “buy” rating and a $29.00 price target on the stock.
-The Goldman Sachs Group’s price objective points to a potential upside of 19.10% from the stock’s previous close.
+The Goldman Sachs Group’s price objective points to a potential upside of 12.36% from the stock’s current price.

-In other Baker Hughes news, EVP Rami Qasem sold 11,438 shares of the company’s stock in a transaction on Monday, April 12th.
-The stock was sold at an average price of $20.33, for a total transaction of $232,534.54.
-Following the transaction, the executive vice president now directly owns 25,537 shares in the company, valued at $519,167.21.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Electric Co General sold 43,685,723 shares of the firm’s stock in a transaction dated Thursday, April 29th.
-The stock was sold at an average price of $22.23, for a total value of $971,133,622.29.
+In other news, EVP Rami Qasem sold 11,438 shares of Baker Hughes stock in a transaction on Monday, April 12th.
+The shares were sold at an average price of $20.33, for a total transaction of $232,534.54.
+Following the completion of the sale, the executive vice president now directly owns 25,537 shares in the company, valued at $519,167.21.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director Electric Co General sold 43,685,723 shares of the business’s stock in a transaction dated Thursday, April 29th.
+The shares were sold at an average price of $22.23, for a total value of $971,133,622.29.
 The disclosure for this sale can be found here.
-Insiders own 0.21% of the company’s stock.
+0.21% of the stock is currently owned by insiders.

-Several institutional investors have recently added to or reduced their stakes in BKR.
-BlackRock Inc. raised its holdings in shares of Baker Hughes by 14.3% during the first quarter.
-BlackRock Inc. now owns 63,341,140 shares of the company’s stock valued at $1,368,803,000 after acquiring an additional 7,941,432 shares during the period.
-Pzena Investment Management LLC boosted its position in Baker Hughes by 9.4% during the 4th quarter.
-Pzena Investment Management LLC now owns 23,664,321 shares of the company’s stock worth $493,401,000 after acquiring an additional 2,034,067 shares during the last quarter.
-Geode Capital Management LLC lifted its stake in shares of Baker Hughes by 10.0% during the 1st quarter.
-Geode Capital Management LLC now owns 12,523,533 shares of the company’s stock worth $269,934,000 after buying an additional 1,133,357 shares during the last quarter.
-Norges Bank bought a new stake in shares of Baker Hughes during the 4th quarter worth approximately $209,140,000.
-Finally, JPMorgan Chase & Co. boosted its position in Baker Hughes by 204.3% during the 1st quarter.
-JPMorgan Chase & Co. now owns 8,755,858 shares of the company’s stock worth $189,215,000 after buying an additional 5,878,071 shares during the period.
-Institutional investors own 98.17% of the company’s stock.
+Institutional investors have recently bought and sold shares of the stock.
+Squarepoint Ops LLC grew its position in Baker Hughes by 80.5% during the first quarter.
+Squarepoint Ops LLC now owns 519,546 shares of the company’s stock valued at $11,227,000 after buying an additional 231,764 shares during the period.
+Paloma Partners Management Co grew its position in shares of Baker Hughes by 466.4% in the first quarter.
+Paloma Partners Management Co now owns 86,200 shares of the company’s stock valued at $1,863,000 after purchasing an additional 70,980 shares during the period.
+Eaton Vance Management increased its stake in shares of Baker Hughes by 48.7% during the first quarter.
+Eaton Vance Management now owns 1,216,989 shares of the company’s stock worth $26,299,000 after purchasing an additional 398,707 shares in the last quarter.
+Verition Fund Management LLC acquired a new position in shares of Baker Hughes during the 1st quarter worth about $799,000.
+Finally, Morgan Stanley lifted its stake in Baker Hughes by 31.3% in the 1st quarter.
+Morgan Stanley now owns 1,573,537 shares of the company’s stock valued at $34,006,000 after buying an additional 374,947 shares in the last quarter.
+98.17% of the stock is currently owned by hedge funds and other institutional investors.

 About Baker Hughes